BriannaChou/Comp-353-453-Team-5/README.md

 - PHPMyAdmin (for administration and testing)
 - Bash Scripting (for automation)

-### Description of Tools
+### How we used these Tools

-This web app utilizes Python Flask to create a REST API which is called upon by a basic HTML/Bootstrap front end.
+This web app utilizes Python Flask to create a REST API which is called upon by a basic HTML/Bootstrap front end with forms.
 The Flask API uses a library to make queries back and forth with a MySQL database.
+PHPMyAdmin was used to ensure each query was being properly executed.
+Bash scripts were written to quicky start and refresh the Flask service and to quickly execute SQL queries to refresh the database if any changes were made to the structure.

 ### Why we used these tools